 You may be interested in: Coonhound Pitbull Mix (Complete Guide)

 Pitbulls were bred from Old English Bulldogs and Terriers.
-The idea was to create a tenacious, strong, and violent pit-fighting canine.
-Pit fighting was a blood sport where a bull or bear would be placed in a pit and made to fight packs of Pitbulls.
+The idea was to create a tenacious and strong canine.

-Breeders today have bred the Pitbull selectively to create non-violent, animal-friendly variants.
+Breeders today have bred the Pitbull selectively to create family and animal-friendly variants.
 This has led to the Pitbull breed having several offshoots.
 The five most well-known Pitbull canines are:

 - The American Pit Bull Terrier.